 Because most track pieces are already assembled, little work is needed to assemble or disassemble the track.
 Not only could it save you space, but time as well.

-6. Deluxe Wooden Train Set
+6. Hape Wooden Train Set

 The wooden train set is also compatible with other tracks.
 When your child grows, you won’t have any hassle adding on to it.
+Not only is this product durable and child-safe, but also it contains water-based paint and has non-toxic finishes.

 7. KidKraft Farm Train Set